 These are just two of the many Bible verses that illustrate how we’re made.

 We have a physical body.
 We have a soul, which encompasses the mind, will and emotions.
 We have a spirit, sometimes referred to as the heart.
 By design, these work together and perfectly complement one another to form a complete, well-rounded person.

 At St. Gregory Recovery Center in Iowa, we believe that the only effective treatments address all aspects of your being: the body, the soul and the spirit.
 Our Christian drug program is designed to nurture all three and restore them to health so that you can enjoy the exhilarating life God has in store.

 What to Expect From a Christian Drug Program

 Therapy is focused on uncovering the roots of the problem.
 We fully embrace proven scientific methods, such as cognitive behavioral therapy, that help clients identify emotional triggers and set strategies for avoiding them.

 Peer group sessions provide a safe forum for sharing your struggles without fear of judgment.
 You can also get tips for avoiding relapse from those who are farther along on the path to recovery.
-God works through family or marriage counselors to restore broken relationships.

 There are exercise classes, nutrition classes, vocational helps, Bible studies and many other services to prepare you for clean living.